davep/davep.github.com/content/2026-02-20-five-days-with-copilot.md

 There were also times where it would do the same but not directly in respect to code.
-One example I can think of is when it was confident that Python 3.14 was till a pre-release Python as of February 2026 ([it isn't](https://devguide.python.org/versions/)).
+One example I can think of is when it was confident that Python 3.14 was still a pre-release Python as of February 2026 ([it isn't](https://devguide.python.org/versions/)).

 This problem alone concerns me; this is the sort of thing where people